Marissa Shubin, Practice Manager

 Emily Reid, Team Lead & Client Service Representative

-At home, Emily enjoys walking, spending time outdoors, chasing sunsets, and spending time with friends and family.
-She also likes to sing, play the guitar and cello, and considers herself a very musical person.
-Emily owns a Beagle mix named Camo, a Hound mix named Cadence, and a Long Haired Calico cat named Luana.
+At home, Emily and her husband enjoy spending time outdoors, chasing sunsets, and spending time with friends and family.
+She considers herself a very musical person.
+Emily owns a Beagle mix named Camo, a Long Haired Calico cat named Luana, and a short-haired gray cat named Seymour Fuzzy Bottoms.

 Hannah Peterson, Team Lead & Client Service Representative